 “Carolina is a place that we both love, and this is definitely a shared enthusiasm between us,” John said on behalf of the couple.
 “We were privileged to go to the University, and we both got fabulous educations for which we are grateful.
 Carolina was one of the first organizations that we felt fortunate to be able to support, and it’s been such a rewarding place to continue to give to over the years.
 It’s wonderful to watch our contributions making a difference.”

 Working closely with deans and campus leadership to identify their highest priorities, the Townsends chose to support areas where their gift would have the greatest impact.

 Their commitment provides $10 million to UNC Kenan-Flagler; $25 million in works of art to the Ackland Art Museum; $10 million to the College of Arts & Sciences; a gift of more than one $1 million to Carolina Athletics; and a portion to be allocated at a later date.
 It comprises current and deferred funding and gifts-in-kind.

-At UNC Kenan-Flagler, the Townsends’ gift will go toward the Innovative Directions campaign priority, funding various initiatives that will transform teaching and learning – using virtual reality, simulations, augmented reality, gamification and artificial intelligence.
+At UNC Kenan-Flagler, the Townsends’ gift supports KFNext, funding initiatives to transform teaching and learning using virtual reality, simulations, augmented reality, gamification and artificial intelligence.

 “This transformative level of support from the Townsends will enable us to make great strides as we work toward our goal of becoming the best business school of the 21st century,” said Doug Shackelford (BSBA ’80), dean and Meade H. Willis Distinguished Professor of Taxation at UNC Kenan-Flagler.
 “The more we can maximize the use of technology to link intellectual experiences with emotional ones, the greater the impact on our students’ education – and their lives.”